 Before digesting the huge array of specialisms in the legal profession, you need to ask yourself whether you’re broadly interested in commercial law (where you would act for companies and organisations), family/private client law (where you would act for individuals), or criminal law (where you would defend or prosecute people accused of crimes).

 The practice areas that a firm offers will be determined by the type of client it serves, so think about the type and size of firm you would be comfortable in.
 Law companies range from small high-street firms working locally, to global corporations, themselves serving huge numbers of multinational corporations.
 Which would suit you best?

 Look at the important departments within a firm – these are the ones which are most likely to have vacancies.
 You will need considerable luck, and possible connections, to find employment in a small niche firm staffed by just a few lawyers.

 Firms’ websites offer an insight into this – look at how many lawyers make up each department, which departments produce a lot of briefings, and which recent deals are covered most prominently.
-You could also call or email the recruitment team to ask how practice areas are weighted.
-HR managers like to see this sort of interest in their company from prospective applicants because it shows the applicant is making a considered choice when applying for a job with the company - not just sending out hundreds of CVs in the hope that somebody is interested.
+You could also call, or email, the recruitment team to ask how practice areas are weighted.
+HR managers like to see this sort of interest in their company from prospective applicants.
+It shows the applicant is making a considered choice when applying for a job with the company – not just sending out hundreds of CVs in the hope that somebody is interested.